turbot/guardrails-docs/docs/7-minute-labs/terraform/index.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-After Terraform completes, a new Smart Folder named **Encryption @ ACME** will
+After Terraform completes, a new Policy Pack named **Encryption @ ACME** will
 be created in your workspace.

 ### Add Encryption Policy Settings

-Now that you have created a Smart Folder, you will add Policy Settings to it.
+Now that you have created a Policy Pack, you will add Policy Settings to it.

 1. Add the highlighted code snippet to the configuration file (demo.tf), to set
    the `AWS > S3 > Bucket > Encryption at Rest` and
    `AWS > S3 > Bucket > Encryption in Transit` policies to the
-   `Encryption @ ACME` Smart Folder:
+   `Encryption @ ACME` Policy Pack:

 ```hcl
 resource "turbot_smart_folder" "encryption" {